-If there’s a single meme that describes the state of online discourse in 2017, it’s the Galaxy Brain.
+If there’s a single meme that described the state of online discourse in 2017, it was Galaxy Brain.
 The meme is premised on increasingly smart takes next to pictures of increasingly aroused brains… until we get to the end, where we find a take that has gone totally around the bend, next to a picture of a glowing brain that seems to comprehend the mysteries of the stars themselves.
 A “Galaxy Brain” idea is one that the poster seems to feel is very clever, but it’s actually completely ridiculous.
 This kind of “dumb-smart” quality is what it means to be Galaxy Brain, and 2017—the year where “smart” people went down ratholes about Russian spy conspiracy theories and the “Deep State”—had it in spades.

 Galaxy Brain began life on Reddit in a more sincere form: The biggest brain originally represented an option that the poster honestly felt was smarter or better than the others.
 This quickly shifted to jokes where the biggest brain was the funniest, weirdest, or most blatantly deficient thing the poster could think of: bad TV shows, bad video games, or pooping in the bathtub (seriously).